Public-key cryptography based on bounded quantum reference frames: Honest-verifier security

-Eve's system before Bob sends one of his registers can be represented by $\sys{\ket{\Xi}}$, which consists of the $t$ copies of $\sys{\ket{0} + \ket{1}}$ as well as any ancillary registers (which we can assume are in the pure state $\ket{0}$).
-Eve's (optimal) POVM can thus be modeled by a unitary operation $U_E$ acting on her system (which now includes the register Bob sends), which transforms the state of the total system as follows:
+Recall that Bob creates a system in the state $\myket{0}\myket{1} +\myket{1}\myket{0}$, which equals ${\myket{+}\myket{+} - \myket{-}\myket{-}}$ up to global phase.
+Eve's system before Bob sends one of his registers can be represented by $\sys{\myket{\Xi}}$, which consists of the $t$ copies of $\sys{\myket{+}}$ as well as any ancillary registers (which we can assume are in a pure state).
+Eve's (optimal) measurement can thus be modeled by a unitary operation $U_E$ acting on her system (labeled $E$, which now includes the qubit Bob sends), which transforms the state of the total system as follows:

-so that the leftmost register of Eve's system encodes the measurement outcome.
-Bob's application of the $Z$ gate conditioned on the value of the measurement outcome can be modeled by a controlled-$Z$ gate, which will take the state of the total system to
+so that the leftmost register of Eve's system encodes her measurement outcome.
+Bob's application of the $Z$ gate conditioned on the value of the measurement outcome can be modeled by a controlled-$Z$ gate (where Bob's kept qubit, labeled $B$, is the target-qubit and the leftmost qubit of Eve's system is the control-qubit), which will take the state of the total system to

 Let $\tau$ represent the density operator for this state after Eve's system has been traced out.
 The probability that Bob's $\textsc{swap}$-test passes is easily calculated to be